- We advise you to exercise normal safety precautions in Greece.

 In recent years, people have been killed as a result of accidents and poor safety standards on regional buses and ferries.
 Use of reputable bus and ferry operators may reduce associated risks.

 Driving in Greece can be hazardous due to aggressive driving practices and poorly maintained roads and vehicles.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.

 When travelling by motorcycle or motor scooter, both the operator and any passengers must wear a helmet.
 Failure to do so is illegal and could invalidate your travel insurance if you are involved in an accident.